Welcome and Inclusion

 - All are welcome at the Lord’s Table.

-- When we share Holy Communion together it is normal for there to be some people present who take Communion where they are seated.
+- When we share Holy Communion together it is normal for there to be some people present who receive Communion where they are seated.

 - The Holy Communion elements are always gluten-free bread and non-alcoholic wine.